nao1215/honeycomb/README.md

 > [!CAUTION]
 > Work in progress.
 Not ready for production.
 > Development just started on May 17, 2024.
 I plan to spend about one hour per day on the project.
-> Please do not use honeycomb yet, as it fetches data automatically after being executed.

 ![sample](doc/img/new_sample.gif)